 I've been through this exercise myself, well, if you know me, I didn't actually go through the exercise myself, I let my wife Claire go through the exercise because she's far more conscientious and diligent than I am about this.
-But as you rightly say, you don't just have one avatar, do you, you have an avatar for all the different types of thing or person that you feel you would be able to help.
-And I mean, Claire went to the lengths of saying, well, they're married, they've got two kids, they drive a Landrover or a Vauxhall Corsa, they shop in Lidl or Sainsbury's or whatever it might be, you know, they've got two dogs, whatever it might be, all those things.
-And I think possibly one of the challenges is that you're not supposed to be defining accurately any individual patient.
+But as you rightly say that you don't just have one avatar it you have, you haven't advertised for all the different types of thing or person that you feel you would be able to help.
+And I mean, Claire went to the lengths of saying, well, they're married, they've got two kids, they've drive a Landrover or a Vauxhall Corsa?
+Are they shopping, little or Sainsbury's or whatever it might be, you know, they've got two dogs, whatever it might be all those things.
+And I think probably one of the challenges is that you're not supposed to be defining accurately any individual patient.
 This is just one example of a potential user of your services.
-And having done that, then you can think well, as you said, how does my message reach that person and it is a very powerful exercise.
+And having done that, then you can think Well, as you said, How does my message reach that person.
+And it is a very powerful exercise.
 And it gives you the opportunity to think how best to use your resources to get your marketing out there, I think.
-But I also wanted to go back to what you said about the power of why, the Simon Sinek thing.
-And just for the benefit of the audience, there are a lot of slides that go with this presentation, and we will send them out as always, as a handout afterwards.
+But I wanted to, I also wanted to go back to what you said about the power of why the Simon Sinek thing.
+And just for the benefit of the audience, the there are a lot of slides that go with this presentation.
+And we will send them out as always, as a handout afterwards.
 There's about 30 slides.
-And it'll include the reference to Simon Sinek, and everything else that Tone might be talking about this evening.
+And it'll include the reference to Simon Sinek, and everything else that Tony might be talking about this evening.
 So don't worry too much about some of the detail because you will get it in a handout.
 But of course, we never send those out in advance because you wouldn't bother to watch us if we did that.
-Going back to that power of the why, that flies in the face of an awful lot of marketing advice, particularly for healthcare practitioners, which is your avatar, your patient doesn't go to your website to find out about you, they go to your website to find out about their pain, about their problem and how you can help them.
-And sure, later, they might be really interested to know about you and your team and all the rest of it and your resource.
+But, but going back to that power of the why that flies in the face of an awful lot of marketing advice, particularly for healthcare practitioners, which is your avatar, your patient doesn't go to your website to find out about you, they go to your website to find out about their pain about their problem and how you can help them.
+And sure, later, they might be really interested to know about you and your team and all the rest of it in your resource.
 But where do you stand on that?
-For example, I have had a look at your website, so I know the answer to the question.
-But does your website on the front page say, bring me your frozen shoulders, bring me your runner's knee, bring me your back pain?
+For example, I have a look at your website.
+So I know the answer to the question.
+But does does your website on the front page say Bring me your frozen shoulders?
+Bring me your runner's knee, bring me your back pain.